louiscouston/louiscouston.github.io/_pages/mimop.md

 It received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement 793450.

 ## News

+I moved from the British Antarctic Survey to the Université de Lyon on Setpember 1st 2020.

 ## Background